HAYDÉE f Spanish, French (Rare)

 MACARENA f Spanish

-From the name of a barrio (district) in Seville, which got its name from a temple which may have been named for a person Macarius
+From the name of a barrio (district) in Seville, which got its name from a temple that may have been named for a person named Macarius

 MACARIO m Spanish